-Short leasehold and unlicensed properties (comprising land, buildings, fixtures, fittings and equipment) which are not revalued to fair market value, are reviewed for impairment by comparing site recoverable amount to their carrying values.
+Short leasehold and unlicensed properties (comprising land, buildings, fixtures, fittings and equipment) which are not revalued to fair market value, are reviewed for impairment by comparing site recoverable amounts to their carrying values.
+Impairment is considered at a cash-generating unit level, with this being an individual outlet, the carrying value used in the impairment test, includes the total of the value held in property, plant and equipment, and the related right-of-use asset value (note 17).
 Any resulting impairment relates to sites with poor trading performance, where the output of the value in use calculations are insufficient to justify their current net book value.
+A net impairment of £2m (2022 £4m) has been recognised against short leasehold and unlicensed properties in the period.
+Details of the impairment review at a cash-generating unit level are disclosed in note 18.